 If the error relates to a credit facility that you have or have applied for, you should contact the credit provider, such as the bank, telco or utility company that the error relates to and ask that it be investigated to amend the information on your credit report.
-Veda has a ist of most credit provider contacts to help you contact the creditor directly.
+Equifax has a list of most credit provider contacts to help you contact the creditor directly.

 Here's how it works:

 The more information you can provide, the quicker we can investigate.
 If you are requesting the correction on behalf of someone else, please also include the requester's (your) details.

 Important note: By submitting a correction request you understand that the information that you supply to us during the creation of this correction request, including your personal information, may also be disclosed to other interested parties in order to resolve your request for correction.
 This includes disclosure to the credit provider who has recorded an entry for which you are disputing the accuracy.
 This disclosure is in accordance with Section 20T(4) and 23B(3) of the Privacy Act 1988 (Cth).